krokedil/collector-checkout-for-woocommerce/readme.txt

 == CHANGELOG ==
+= 2022.10.24    - version 3.3.1 =
+* Fix           - Fixed a warning due to access before initialization.
+* Fix           - Fixed an error due to the session not being available.
+* Enhancement   - Implemented the checkout locking mechanism.

 = 2022.09.15    - version 3.3.0 =
 * Feature       - Added compatibility with Redlight Media's Walley Shipping plugin (thanks @hedqvist!).
 * Tweak         - You can now use the 'coc_request_body' hook to filter the request body.